 As every community is different the CBEM approach can be adapted to draw expertise from within the community and from external sources.

-The following key focus are provided to guide these processes and build on combined strengths:
+The following key focus areas are provided to guide these processes and build on combined strengths:

 - connect people and networks